-On the other hand, doing that more than once a quarter without a pressing need to do so might lead you to make poor decisions based on emotions and shortsightedness, rather than on investment discipline.
+However, calling your financial advisor too often may not be the best strategy.
+Some experts suggest that calling more than once a quarter without a pressing need to do so might lead you to make poor decisions based on emotions and shortsightedness rather than investment discipline.
+It's important to remember that investments require a long-term outlook, and short-term market fluctuations should not dictate investment decisions.

 The Dead Cat Bounce pattern appears when a stock’s price falls quickly but has a temporary “v-shaped” recovery